 Residents of 1849

-In addition, in order to understand what jobs the inhabitants occupied, I have categorised these jobs into skill levels and overall type of job.
+In order to understand the nature of the inhabitants jobs, I have categorised them into skill levels and overall type of job.
 Based upon this analysis, the following picture emerges.

-The category entitled Managerial / Skilled jobs / Non-Manual jobs is predominated by Merchants of various descriptions totalling 55 persons.
-Interestingly, overall the most prevalent job given was being a merchant or purveyor of goods of some description.
-Less than a handful of occupations falling under the category Managerial et al correlate to today’s suit wearing manager.
+The category entitled Managerial / Skilled jobs / Non-Manual jobs is predominatedly filled by merchants of various descriptions totalling 55 persons.
+Interestingly, overall the most prevalent job given was a merchant or purveyor of goods of some description.
+Less than a handful of occupations falling under the category Managerial et al correlate to today’s suit-wearing manager.
 Into this category was included a job title Wagon Proprietor, that is somebody who hired out wagons.
-Complicating the allocation of Job Titles into skill categories is that fact that the job could comprise a large manual component as well.
-Taking the Wagon Proprietor’ job as an example, his job would probably also have encompassed the repair of defective wagons as well.
+Complicating the allocation of job titles into skill categories is the fact that the job could comprise a large manual component as well.
+Taking the Wagon Proprietor’s job as an example.
+This job would probably also have encompassed the repair of defective wagons.
 After Merchant, the second largest occupation was clerk at 35.